Tempers flare as Rhode Island retirees argue over pension reform

-PROVIDENCE, R.I.
-(Reuters) - Retired Rhode Island teachers, police officers and state workers traded barbs in court on Thursday over the state’s public pension overhaul, with some criticizing colleagues for stopping their fight to recover lost benefits.
+PROVIDENCE, R.I., May 21 (Reuters) - Retired Rhode Island teachers, police officers and state workers traded barbs in court on Thursday over the state’s public pension overhaul, with some criticizing colleagues for stopping their fight to recover lost benefits.

 Anger erupted at a fairness hearing in Superior Court when Judge Sarah Taft-Carter allowed retirees to question witnesses about how an agreement was reached on the state’s 2011 reform, one of the country’s most far-reaching, at a time when many states struggled to rein in ballooning retirement costs.